triton-inference-server/server/python/openai/README.md

 ## Pre-requisites

+> [!WARNING]
+> **CuPy CUDA 13 Compatibility Issue**: The Triton Inference Server Image has been upgraded to CUDA 13.
+You may encounter issues when using CuPy before it officially supports CUDA 13 (see [this issue](https://github.com/cupy/cupy/issues/9286) requesting CUDA 13 support).
+Some issues may be resolved by linking CUDA 12 shared objects to CUDA 13, for example:
+> ```bash
+> ln -sf /usr/local/cuda/targets/x86_64-linux/lib/libnvrtc.so.13.0.48 /usr/local/cuda/targets/x86_64-linux/lib/libnvrtc.so.12
+> export LD_LIBRARY_PATH="/usr/local/cuda/targets/x86_64-linux/lib:$LD_LIBRARY_PATH"
+> ```

 1. Docker + NVIDIA Container Runtime
 2. A correctly configured `HF_TOKEN` for access to HuggingFace models.
     - The current examples and testing primarily use the